1950 Minnesota Golden Gophers football team: Michigan

-In its fifth game, Minnesota lost to Michigan.
+In its fifth game, Minnesota tied Michigan.
 After a scoreless first half, Michigan drove down the field culminating in a two-yard run by Don Dufek.
 Minnesota tied the game with a touchdown in the final two minutes to tie the game at 7-7.
 Dufek rushed for 63 yards, but the Minnesota team held Michigan to a total of only 46 yards rushing as Chuck Ortmann was held to -38 rushing yards.
 With the tie game, Michigan retained possession of the Little Brown Jug.